 Carrie Cota is a sophomore at Rocky Mountain College.
 In the summer of 2018, she will be traveling with a group of college-aged students on a 49-day, 4000+ mile run from San Francisco to New York City, raising money and awareness for the Ulman Cancer Fund for Young Adults.

 My loving Grandma Cota holds my closest ties to the cancer community.
 Although I was very young to remember her passing, I do remember my dad having to fly out to go to her funeral and I was still too little to understand what losing a parent must feel like.
 I did not understand that something called cancer took her life sooner than expected until I was older, and now I still feel as if I never got to know her because she was taken so soon.
-Recently, my mom called me while at college and told me she was going to an appointment because the doctors saw something that could be cancerous.
-It frightened me so badly because I could not imagine life without my mom.
-She works so hard and tries to live a healthy lifestyle, so this unthinkable was unreal.
-Afterward, I got the relieving message that what the doctors thought they saw was not cancerous.
 The fact that something can happen so quickly that can affect or take a life is a terrifying thought.
 Having family and friends can make getting through these scary things a little easier.
 People need to know other people care about them and I think that's our purpose.

 2018 marks the 17th year of the 4K for Cancer sending young adults on journeys across the country in an effort to inspire hope and unite communities in the fight against cancer.
 The 4K for Cancer is a program of The Ulman Cancer Fund for Young Adults (UCF).
 Interested in joining the fight?
 Apply to be a rider or runner a at www.4kforcancer.org!